 8.1 Our website contains links to other websites.
 We are not, however, responsible for the content or reliability of the linked websites and do not necessarily endorse any views expressed within them.
 We cannot guarantee that these links will work all of the time and we have no control over the availability of linked pages.

 8.2 This privacy statement does not cover any websites which are accessed through using the links on our website.
-We encourage you to read the privacy statements on the other websites you visit.
+We encourage you to read the privacy statements on any other websites you visit.

 9. Contact us:

-9.1 If you wish to contact us about anything in this privacy statement, or for any matter about our use of your personal data, you can email us at email@example.com or write to the Executive Director, Standards Commission for Scotland, T2.21, Scottish Parliament, Edinburgh, EH99 1SP.
+If you wish to contact us about anything in this privacy statement, or in relation to any matters regarding our use of your personal data you can email us at firstname.lastname@example.org or alternatively you can write to:

 10. Changes to our privacy statement

 10.1 We will keep this privacy statement under regular review and will publish updates on our website.